astares/Bugzilla-REST/README.md

 BZBugzilla on: 'https://bugzilla.mozilla.org'
 ```

-you can also play with the example Bugzilla server from mozilla.org
+you can also play around with the example Bugzilla server from mozilla.org

 ```Smalltalk
 BZBugzilla example